BaseMax/FirstProtobufJS/README.md

 ### Setup protoc globally on your system

-If you want to install/setup it globally you have to mv `bin` and `include` directory to your system directory.
+If you want to install/setup it globally you have to put `bin` and `include` directory to your system directory.

 You need to copy these directory to the system **dir**:
 - `bin` -> `/usr/bin/`